7 Five Parameters

 Packages:

-Wisdom is the first Cardinal Virtue.
-It requires the creation of a Preceptor Table, an examination of our data, and a determination, using the concept of “validity,” as to whether or not we can (reasonably!) assume that the two come from the same population.
+Wisdom requires the creation of a Preceptor Table, an examination of our data, and a determination, using the concept of validity, as to whether or not we can (reasonably!) assume that the two come from the same population.

 Consider the following question:

-How long do gubernatorial candidates live after the election?
+How long do political candidates live after the election?

-How many years would we expect gubernatorial candidates to live after an election from 2000 to 2023 in the United States?
+How many years would we expect political candidates in election years after 2000 to live?

 Our Preceptor Table: